 - Custom Surveys where you can create and send Custom Surveys to employees to collate, track and analyse feedback, comparing it with your business outcomes.

-- Happiness scores which provide insights via an anonymous, monthly score that gauge the vibe of your business
+- Happiness scores provides insights via an anonymous, monthly score that gauge the vibe of your business

 - Peer to Peer Feedback through which staff can recognise the efforts of one enough to establish greater camaraderie and performance